-Subjects: African American history; Atlantic World history; Caribbean history; Early American history; indigenous history; labor history; legal history; public history; southern history; sports history; urban history
+Subjects: African American history; Atlantic World history; Caribbean history; Early American history; food studies; indigenous history; labor history; legal history; public history; southern history; sports history; urban history

 - Early American Places